 My Artist Statement

 Lorna subverts people’s associations with knitting to engage audiences with challenging issues, such as domestic violence.
 Her work also the questions the lack of visibility of black knitters.
+Her MA dissertation ‘Myth: Black People Don’t Knit – the importance of art and oral histories for documenting the experiences of black knitters’ was awarded a distinction and high commended by the Royal College of Art.
 Craft and the sharing of skills are integral to her practice.

-While studying at the Royal College of Art, Lorna has developed her talent for filmmaking and performance.
+While studying on her MA, Lorna has developed her talent for filmmaking and performance.
 She has given us the knitting characters Rapper Lorna H-B and Lady Yarnarella.
 Her film Knitting ain’t Wack was selected for the Crafts Council’s ‘Real to Reel: The Craft Film Festival’ in 2017.

 Lorna’s final project ‘Knitting the Blues’ is a promotional music video for Tension Birds.
 The humorous film explores how a person, suffering from depression and anxiety, is affected by knitting a Tension Bird.
 The project’s aim is to encourage people to experience the benefits of knitting for well-being.

 These creatures help people explore materiality, aid community engagement, provide comfort and relieve stress.
 She is developing Tension Bird creation workshops and kits.